sandeepseeram-techfirst/Cloud-Native-Bootcamp/mlflow/introduction.md

 2. The Tracking Server is composed of a web application and REST API that allows you to view and manage your experiments.

 3. cmd: mlflow server --host 0.0.0.0 --port 5000

+Note: MLflow runs locally by default, meaning it will store experiments and run in the local filesystem.